nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/Database/README.md

     The "Add()" operation, should add an element at the next free cell (just like a stack) If there are 16 elements in the Database and try to add 17th, InvalidOperationException is thrown

+	The "Remove()" operation, should support only removing an element at the last index (just like a stack) If you try to remove an element from an empty Database, InvalidOperationException is thrown